0ce38a2b/Research-Methods/README.md

 Then we will discuss the limits of discoveries.The solutions to research problems are often only approximate solutions that work and are accepted only until better solutions are found.
 &ensp;&ensp; ***Validation is an essential component of research methods.Validation assesses a given result, compares a result against others, and shows how a result may be improved.***

+## The scientific method: a historical perspective
+Theory and application in research.
+He used tools and built his own tools to support his research, like his famous telescope used to observe the geography of the moon.
+In building his telescope, he was among the first to use the refracting principle